dtassone/engynejs/README.md

 engynejs
 ========

-##am-webdriver is a fluent api built to create acceptance tests.
+Fluent api built to create acceptance tests.

 It is based on selenium-webdriver and execute every tasks in the control flows.